shift-org/shift-docs/docs/AllEvents.md

     When an event changes ( ex. caldaily cancelled or newsflash ) ical requires to calendars to increment a "SEQUENCE" number so clients can detect the change.

+    Originally, i intended this for 'caldaily' -- but since changes to the time or description alter 'calevent', and since there's no code path which can update 'caldaily' right now without updating 'calevent' -- putting it in the event makes the most sense.

     I've updated `setup.sql`, and added a migration to `shift-docs/services/db/migrations/0003_ical_fields.sql` with a `changes` field.

     There's a new function in EventTime: "storeChange()" which updates the counter.
 Its called when event (times) are cancelled or updated.